wilsonsergio2500/templateall/README.md

 <hr />

 ## The Problem
-Most often your project shares consistent boilearplate all across that you wish you could avoid re-doing and/or re-typing; and on other instances, cli can take you far but yet not far enough. **Templateall** is here for all of those other moments when the project structures feels really personal and you desired to bring about a lot of code without compelling amount of configuration.
+Most often your project shares consistent boilearplate all across that you wish you could avoid  re-typing.
+On other instances, cli can take you far but yet not far enough. **Templateall** is here for all of those other moments when the project structure feels really personal and you desired to increase your tempo by bringing about a lot of code that is consistent with the pattern you follow.

-Not only I have utilzed it with a tremendous degree of sucess, but fellow teammates have appreciate its simplicity and the increased tempo that it provides.
-Make it your own!
+Needless to say, I have utilized templateall with a great degree of sucess.
+My teammates have also enjoy it tremendously and appreciate its simplicity.
+Feel free to make it your own!

 ## Installation